Taylor Swift’s Top 10 Songs For Healing

 The Most Healing Taylor Swift Song From Each Album

-1. Taylor Swift (Self Titled Album) – A Place In This World
+Taylor Swift (Self-Titled Album) – A Place In This World

 For some reason, many of us are convinced that we will be happy once we have everything figured out.
 Once we’ve “made it,” or “finally arrived” at some goal or milestone.

-But the reality is, many of us spend our entire lives trying to figure things out – who we are, what we want, what path to take.
+But the reality is, many of us spend our entire lives trying to figure things out – who you are, what you want, what path to take.
 And oftentimes, life doesn’t go as planned!

 Which is why I’ve chosen A Place in This World as the most healing song from Taylor Swift’s self-titled album.

-This song is a celebration of our journey, not our destination.
-It helps to reassure us when we are feeling lost.
+This song is a celebration of your journey, not your destination.
+It helps to reassure you when you’re feeling lost.
 And is a reminder that you don’t have to know what’s down the road; if you’re “just walkin’,” that’s really all you need to do.

 I find many of the lyrics in this song to be grounding; allow me to dissect:

-“Tomorrow’s just a mystery, oh yeah, but that’s okay” reminds us that life is full of uncertainty.
-If we can believe in our own resiliency, we’re going to be okay.
+“Tomorrow’s just a mystery, oh yeah, but that’s okay” reminds you that life is full of uncertainty.
+If you can believe in your own resiliency, you’re going to be okay.

-“I’m alone, on my own, and that’s all I know” is assuring us that no matter what happens in our lives, we always have ourselves to depend on.
+“I’m alone, on my own, and that’s all I know” is assuring you that no matter what happens in your life, you always have yourself to depend on.

 “I’ll be strong, I’ll be wrong, oh but life goes on” is giving me courage.
 It’s giving me humility.
 And it’s giving me acceptance all at the same time.